Expect Unexpected Engagement When you try Hexagonal Thinking in ELA

 pin it

 Ten years ago I took a friendly stranger on a tour of my house.
 My husband and I were leaving our school in California with our toddler to move to the East Coast and start a new adventure.
 This friendly stranger was taking over my husband’s job, and he and his wife and toddler were moving into our house.
-A few days ago, when I hopped on a call with Ben Farrell of the New England Innovation Academy to talk about artificial intelligence, he entered into the chat “I think we might have met before.”
+A few days ago, when I hopped on a call with Ben Farrell of the New England Innovation Academy to talk about artificial intelligence AI in School, he entered into the chat “I think we might have met before.”

 Yep, it turns out that my guest today actually moved into my exact house in California when I left, and took over my husband’s job.
 Small world, eh?
 When an acquaintance connected us for this interview, neither of us had any idea we had met before.